 Like with most things in life, if you are planning to make a commitment to something you should really do your research.
 Determine whether the style meets both your requirements and training objectives, beyond that consider whether there is an accessible school that can meet your expectations.

 Good luck with your research and I hope you find an art which is right for you!

 Author: Chandresh Lad

-Chandresh Lad is a Fifth Degree Black Belt and Master Instructor of Choi Kwang Do.
+Chandresh Lad is a Sixth Degree Black Belt and Master Instructor of Choi Kwang Do.

 He has over 20 years experience in martial arts and instruction, runs a professional Martial Arts